 Requesting approved academic accommodations

-Law Students: If you are enrolled in the Alexander Blewett III School of Law, follow the law school’s specific process, which differs from the instructions on this page.
+Law students: The law school uses a different process.
+If you are enrolled in the Alexander Blewett III School of Law, follow the law school’s steps instead.

 Identify which accommodations apply to each course.